-The target total direct compensation provided to our CEO in 2021, was set near the median of data available in our peer group of compensation reference companies at the time the compensation decisions were made.
+The target total direct compensation provided to our CEO in 2022, was set near the median of data available in our peer group of compensation reference companies at the time the compensation decisions were made.
+Salary was set slightly below the median, with target bonus making up the difference and resulting in target cash that was approaching median.
+The CEO's equity award grant value was set slightly below the median so that target total direct compensation reflected the median when equity and cash were combined.
 The Compensation Committee believes that this position, combined with the performance-based nature of the bonus plan, and the fact that 50% of the equity grant value provided to the named executive officers is contingent on higher TSR performance, reflects a disciplined, reasonable, and performance-driven program that is aligned with our stockholders' short- and long-term interests.